pjstadig/reducible-stream/README.md

 ## Big Idea

-The big idea here is to take a stream, fuse it with a decoder and resource management, and package it up as a reducible object.
+The big idea here is to package up--as a reducible object--a decoder and resource management (i.e. `open` and `close` functions).
 This object can be passed around as a value and can have a transducer applied to it, and whether that transducer fully consumes the stream or not, the stream will get cleaned up.

 ## Consequences

 The reduction process is eager, so you obviously need to consider that.
-In addition, the reducible stream object performs I/O, and can only be used once.
-If you try to reduce it again you'll get an exception about the stream being closed.
+In addition, the reducible stream object performs I/O, and can might only be usable once.
+If you try to reduce it again you may get an exception about the stream being closed.
+You can mitigate this somewhat by not passing in a stream but data from which `open` creates a stream.

 The reducible stream also exposes a seq interface, so you can use it with sequence operations, however, the entire sequence will be preloaded into memory.
-This may or may not be a problem, given that you get automatic resource management.
+Given that you get automatic resource management, this may or may not be an appropriate trade-off for you.

 Using a reducible stream with reduction is the preferred method, since it allows you to terminate the reduction early, or reduce for side effects and not load